We’ve all heard it before.

 The types of food most people eat for breakfast are probably the last thing your body needs.

-You need food rich in protein, good fats, and nutrients to get your day started right, not food that is going to turn to sugar and cause you to store fat.
+You need food rich in protein, good fats, and nutrients to get your day started right, not food that is going to turn to spike your blood sugar and cause you to store fat.

 Sure, you’re starving in the morning.